acmoles/portfolio/portfolio/projects/ecosia.md

 </Content-FreeSection>

 </template>
-</Content-ModalLink> in realtime.
+</Content-ModalLink> where we visualised global searches in realtime.
 I designed and coded the visualisation frontend.
 </p>

 <!-- ### On leadership -->